Nominees are defined as those who are nominated.

 Candidates are defined as those chosen by the Selection Committee for final review.

-1. Any individual may nominate a faculty member.
+- Any individual, except for current members of the selection committee, may nominate a faculty member.
 The letter of nomination is to come from two individuals; at least one of them must be a faculty member.
-See How to Nominate a Faculty Member.
+View How to Nominate a Faculty Member.

-5. If a nominee is selected to be a candidate for final review, the individuals submitting the nomination will be asked to submit the names of five individuals to be asked to write letters of recommendation on behalf of the nominee.
+- If a nominee is selected to be a candidate for final review, the individuals submitting the nomination will be asked to submit the names of five individuals to be asked to write letters of recommendation on behalf of the nominee.
 At least three of these individuals must be faculty at Baylor.
+These letter writers cannot be the nominator or members of the selection committee.

 The committee will again review the curriculum vitae and Narrative Summary of Educator’s Contributions submitted with the nomination letter, and it is anticipated that the letters of recommendation will have a great influence on the selection of award recipients.